Chethanpatel/ipatel/docs/update.md

 # Updating the Database

-`ipenrich` relies on a local copy of the IP-to-ASN database to provide fast and offline enrichment.
+`ipatel` relies on a local copy of the IP-to-ASN database to provide fast and offline enrichment.
 This section describes how the database is managed and how you can update it manually or programmatically.

 ---